lemocla/Which-way-is-up/README.md

     - #### **Colour scheme**

-       Since the artwork is either black and white or very colorful, the website will use mostly black and white with an some additional colours for interactive purposes (such as hovering effect) and feedback to site visitors / shoppers.
+       Since the artwork is either black and white or very colorful, the website will use mostly black and white with some additional colours for interactive purposes (such as hovering effect) and users' feedback.

        The website will use the following colour palette, which was custom-made and checked for accessibility using Adobe Color: